stuburger/yafl/README.md

 > **Note:**
 >
-> You might be wondering about the use of `reduceRight` in the TextInput component above.
-The simple reason for its use is because validators would be passed to our hypothetical component in a left to right fashion in the same order we'd like to see errors displayed.
+> You might be wondering about the use of `reduceRight` in the code snippet above.
+The simple reason I'm using `reduceRight` instead of `reduce` is because validators would be passed to our hypothetical component in a left to right fashion in the same order that we'd like to see errors displayed which means we want the right most validator (the one last in the array) to be the inner most child.

 Our simple validators would look something like this: